Structure and how to test the ATX power supply unit

 Power cord

-Using a multimeter: With analog multimeter, you must see if the multimeter is set on “ohms X1”.
-With digital multimeter, you must see if the multimeter is set on diode test mode.
-Then, put 2 probes of the multimeter into the 2 leads of power cord.
-If the power cord is not broken, the buzzer on the multimeter will sound and led on the multimeter will light.
+Using a multimeter: To test a power cord with an analog multimeter, ensure that the multimeter is set to “ohms X1.”
+For a digital multimeter, set it to “diode test mode.”
+Then, insert the two probes of the multimeter into the two leads of the power cord.
+If the power cord is not broken, the buzzer on the multimeter will sound and the LED on the multimeter will light up.

 Structure of PSU